 But as I get older (and as prices keep creeping up), I find it harder to justify the occasional splurge.
 Going off Starbucks’ recent earnings reports, I’m not the only one brewing more of my coffee at home.

-Following a recent run of disappointing sales and with its stock in the dregs of the market, Starbucks is appointing a new CEO.
+Following a run of disappointing sales and with its stock in the dregs of the market, Starbucks appointed a new CEO earlier this year.

 So let’s see how SBUX looks now through the lens of Green Zone Power Ratings.